Page title

 If an extraordinary or other election will be held within 50 days of a person’s expiry day under this section, expiry is not to occur until the day after that extraordinary or other election day.

-It is recommended that a local government review their roll six months following an ordinary election to remove all occupiers who are due to expire.
+It is recommended that a local government review the status of claims recorded in the owners and occupiers register six months after an ordinary election to record as expired all occupier claims that are due to expire.

 4.2.4.
 Removal of elector — elector requests removal

 Section 4.35(1)(a) of the LG Act allows an elector to advise the CEO that they are no longer eligible to be enrolled.
-If this occurs, the CEO should remove this person from the roll.
+If this occurs, the CEO is required under s.4.35(7) to record the eligibility claim status in the owner and occupier register.

 4.2.5.
 Removal of elector — elector has died

-Section 4.35(1)(b) of the LG Act allows a CEO to remove a person from the roll who has passed away.
+LG Act section 4.35(1)(b) the CEO to decide and update the status of an eligibility claim for a person who has passed away.
 A CEO may be notified of this when property ownership changes to the executor of an estate, by the family of the deceased person or by the Electoral Commission.
-Local governments can also check death notices to proactively maintain a roll.
-In these instances, the local government may remove a person from the roll.
+Local governments can also check death notices, or Cemetery Board websites to proactively maintain the accuracy of claim details in the owner and occupier register.

 4.2.6.
 Removal of elector — enrolled as resident

-Section 4.43(1) of the LG Act requires the Returning Officer (RO) to delete the name of any person who is also on the residents roll from the owners and occupiers roll for that ward (or if there are no wards, that district).
+Section 4.43(1) of the LG Act requires the Returning Officer (RO) to delete the name of any person who is also on the residents roll from the owners and occupiers register and the owners and occupiers roll produced from the register for that ward (or if there are no wards, that district).

 For elections where the CEO is not the RO, such as when an RO is appointed by the Electoral Commissioner, section 4.43(3a) of the LG Act permits the RO to direct the CEO to make the changes required by section 4.43(1).